ZhiruiFeng/ZephyrOS-Executor/README.md

 ## Configuration

 ### macOS App
-Configure via Settings tab in the app:
+Configure secrets via a personal (unshared) Xcode scheme or local `.env`, then manage runtime options in the app’s Settings tab:
 - ZMemory API URL and key
 - Anthropic API key
 - Agent name and parameters